 A sheet cake is a large flat cake cooked in a pan with the intention of only frosting the top (or not frosting it at all).
 A regular cake is typically a cake made from smaller pan sizes with the intention of stacking, filling, and/or frosting the layers.

 Yes!
 While Texas sheet cake tastes great warm, it can also be served at room temperature, so it's perfect as a make-ahead dessert.
 Just be sure to cover it well so that it doesn’t dry out.
 You don’t even need to remove the cake from the pan, just wrap it all in plastic wrap and you’re good to go.
 I find that this sheet cake is good for up to about 3 days when covered this way.
+You can also transfer the sliced cake pieces to an airtight container for longer storage to keep them fresh.

 You will want to use a standard baker's half-sheet pan, which is 13x18 inches.
 It's probably the most common size baking and the one most of us have 2 or 3 or 8 of floating around in our kitchens that we use for baking cookies or making sheet pan dinners.